davidagold/StructuredQueries.jl/README.md

 ## Implementation details

+NOTE [7/30/16]: While the following details capture the gist of what's going on, they are **not current**.
+Stay tuned for updates to this section.

 The strategy for `jplyr` facilities is to produce and "run" graphs consisting of linked `QueryNode` objects that represent the flow of data through manipulation commands such as `@select` and `@filter`.
 The graph is produced at macroexpand-time and hence does not contain any information about the type of the data source.
 Rather, the graph (and any other information/objects that may be appropriate) are passed to a `run` method spliced into the call-site of the original command. `run` then in turn dispatches on the type of the data source.

 The details of the `@filter` macro are a good reflection of this package's general strategy.
 Suppose we've loaded the `iris` dataset